sailpoint-oss/golang-sdk/api_v2024/docs/Methods/GovernanceGroupsAPI.md

 	"fmt"
 	"os"
   v2024 "github.com/sailpoint-oss/golang-sdk/v2/api_v2024"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    workgroupId := 2c91808a7813090a017814121919ecca # string | ID of the Governance Group. # string | ID of the Governance Group.
+    workgroupId := `2c91808a7813090a017814121919ecca` // string | ID of the Governance Group. # string | ID of the Governance Group.
-    xSailPointExperimental := true # string | Use this header to enable this experimental API. (default to "true") # string | Use this header to enable this experimental API. (default to "true") offset := 0 # int32 | Offset into the full result set.
+    xSailPointExperimental := `true` // string | Use this header to enable this experimental API. (default to "true") # string | Use this header to enable this experimental API. (default to "true") offset := 0 // int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) # int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) limit := 50 # int32 | Note that for this API the maximum value for limit is 50.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) limit := 50 // int32 | Note that for this API the maximum value for limit is 50.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 50) # int32 | Note that for this API the maximum value for limit is 50.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 50) count := true # bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 50) count := true // bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
 Since requesting a total count can have a performance impact, it is recommended not to send **count=true** if that value will not be used.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) # bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
 Since requesting a total count can have a performance impact, it is recommended not to send **count=true** if that value will not be used.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) sorters := name,-modified # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **name, created, modified** (optional) # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **name, created, modified** (optional)
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) sorters := `name,-modified` // string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **name, created, modified** (optional) # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **name, created, modified** (optional)

 	configuration := NewDefaultConfiguration()
-	apiClient := NewAPIClient(configuration)
+	apiClient := sailpoint.NewAPIClient(configuration)
+  resp, r, err := apiClient.V2024.GovernanceGroupsAPI.ListWorkgroupMembers(context.Background(), workgroupId).XSailPointExperimental(xSailPointExperimental).Execute()
-	resp, r, err := apiClient.V2024.GovernanceGroupsAPI.ListWorkgroupMembers(context.Background(), workgroupId).XSailPointExperimental(xSailPointExperimental).Offset(offset).Limit(limit).Count(count).Sorters(sorters).Execute()
+	//resp, r, err := apiClient.V2024.GovernanceGroupsAPI.ListWorkgroupMembers(context.Background(), workgroupId).XSailPointExperimental(xSailPointExperimental).Offset(offset).Limit(limit).Count(count).Sorters(sorters).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `GovernanceGroupsAPI.ListWorkgroupMembers``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)